hwheeler01/comp150/syllabus.md

 creative work of synthesizing and using this information, when you have

-the most direct support from me, TA's, and classmates.&nbsp; Please
+the most direct support from me, the TA, and classmates.
+Please

 give me feedback on how this is going and what you think would improve